Bucharest: Demographics

 Bucharest is a city of high population density: 8,260/km^{2} (21,400/sq mi), as most of the population lives in high-density communist era apartment blocks (blocuri).
 However, this also depends on the part of the city: the southern boroughs have a higher density than the northern ones.
 Of the European Union country capital-cities, only Paris and Athens have a higher population density (see List of European Union cities proper by population density).
 In addition to blocks of flats built during the communist era, there are also older interwar ones, as well as newer ones built in the 1990s and in the 21st century.
 Although apartment buildings are strongly associated with the communist era, such housing schemes were first introduced in Bucharest in the 1920s.

 About 97.3% of the population of Bucharest for whom data are available is Romanian.
 Other significant ethnic groups are Romani, Hungarians, Turks, Jews, Germans (mostly Regat Germans), Chinese, Russians, Ukrainians, and Italians.
 A relatively small number of Bucharesters are also Greeks, Armenians, Kurds, Bulgarians, Albanians, Poles, French, Arabs, Africans (including the Afro-Romanians), Iranians, Vietnamese, Filipinos, Nepalis, Afghans, Sri Lankans, Bangladeshis, Pakistanis, and Indians.
 226,943 people did not declare their ethnicity.

-In terms of religious affiliation, 96.1% of the population for whom data are available is Romanian Orthodox, 1.2% is Roman Catholic, 0.5% is Muslim, and 0.4% is Romanian Greek Catholic.
+In terms of religious affiliation, during the 2021 Census, 27.5% of the resident population did not provide their religion.
+Of the remaining 72.5% for whom data are available, 92.4% is Romanian Orthodox, 1.4% is Roman Catholic, 1.3% is Protestant Christian, 0.6% is Muslim, and 0.2% is Romanian Greek Catholic.
 Despite this, only 18% of the population, of any religion, attends a place of worship once a week or more.
 The life expectancy of residents of Bucharest in 2015 was 77.8 years old, which is 2.4 years above the national average.